Ocelot5836/molang-compiler/README.md

 }
 ```

-This is only required in a Forge Gradle workspace
+This is only required in a modded workspace

 ```gradle
 reobf {